Wednesday, September 22, 2010

 bowl with sliced pickled onions

-Before I tasted these onions, I used to think,
+Before I tasted pickled red onions, I used to wonder, Why would anyone eat those?

 They tasted sensational!
 Soaking those red onions in vinegar took the smell and the bite out of the onion, and made them more flavorful and artistically more beautiful with hues of bright deep pink color.
 I am not sure if this recipe qualifies as actually "pickled" since it doesn't contain any salt , but I call it pickled just the same since the onions taste pickled.